MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 >- You cannot attach locally created VHD (VHDX) files, and use them as storage on a physical DPM server.
 Make sure you are running DPM 2019 or later deployed on a VM running on Windows Server 2016 or later.
 > - When deploying DPM in a virtual machine, DPM 2019 can be deployed in a VM running on Windows Server 2016 or Windows Server 2019.
 For best performance we strongly recommend DPM 2019 installed on Windows 2019 with the latest Windows update installed.

-Follow the steps in the procedures below to set up MBS with tiered storage.
-Follow the procedures in sequence, as listed below.

-1. Configure DPM storage.
-    > [!NOTE]
-    > Migrate your current backups to a temporary volume using [Volume Migration](#migrate-data-to-newly-created-volumes), in case you wish to modify your existing storage to tiered storage.

-    - Create a storage pool.
-    - Create a virtual disk from the storage pool, with layout set to Simple.
-You can then add additional disks, or extend the virtual disk.
-    - Create tiered/simple volumes on the virtual disk.

-2. Add the volumes to DPM.
-3. Migrate your data back to the newly created volumes using Volume Migration performed in Step 1.
-    > [!NOTE]
-    > Applicable only if you have migrated your earlier backups in Step 1.

-4. Configure workload-aware storage.

 ## Prerequisites